Brane inflation driven by an arctan potential: CMB constraints and Reheating: Slow-roll analysis

-We can find the value of the field $\phi_{\ast}$ using the expression for the number of e-folds, since the horizon crossing moment up to the end of inflation
+We can find the value of the field $\phi_{k}$ using the expression for the number of e-folds, since the horizon crossing moment up to the end of inflation

 We then consider the pivot scale for which the CMB mode crosses the Hubble horizon during inflation to be $\mathcal{N}=55$.
-Since the previous equation can not be solved analytically, we must use numerical methods to solved it, in order to find the values of $\phi_{\ast}$ and $\beta$ that satisfy $\mathcal{N}=55$.
-Thus, it is possible to interpolate a polynomial fit and obtain a function for $\phi_{\ast}$.
-Similarly, in order to find the value of the field at the beginning of inflation we solved numerically the equation for the number of e-folds, considering $\mathcal{N}=70$, and then interpolate a polynomial fit for $\phi_{ini}$.
-For both cases, $\phi_{\ast}$ and $\phi_{ini}$, the polynomial functions obtained were of 15th order.
-Through these three quantities we are able to find the values of $\beta$ where the slow-roll conditions are fully met: $0.01<\beta<10$, which can be used as the prior in our analysis.

-Lastly, we calculate the inflationary parameters for the $\arctan$ potential, i.e. the spectral index $n_s$ and the tensor-to-scalar ratio $r$, which can be written as
+Since the previous equation can not be solved analytically, we have used numerical methods to solve it, in order to find the values of $\phi_{k}$ and $\beta$ that satisfy $\mathcal{N}=55$.
+Thus, it is possible to interpolate the data and obtain a polynomial fit for $\phi_{k}$.
+Similarly, in order to find the value of the field at the beginning of inflation, we solved numerically the equation for the number of e-folds, considering $\mathcal{N}=70$, and then interpolate a polynomial fit for $\phi_{ini}$.
+For both cases, $\phi_{k}$ and $\phi_{ini}$, the polynomial functions obtained were of 15th order.
+Furthermore, we can apply this method to get the field when $\mathcal{N}=50$ and $\mathcal{N}=60$, in order to calculate the predictions for the scalar spectral index, $n_s$, and the tensor-to-scalar ratio, $r$.
+These inflationary parameters can be written as

 and